 Abstract

 This chapter discusses the concept of Single-Column Models (SCM) and the required forcing data of these models.
-The ARM constrained variational analysis method to derive the forcing data is described, along with the input data and ongoing research to improve the data accuracy.
+The ARM variational analysis method to derive the forcing data is described, along with the input data and ongoing research to improve the data accuracy.
 Available ARM forcing data at various sites are presented.
-The chapter also discusses selected applications of SCMs to understand model physical processes and to improve physical parameterizations by using the ARM forcing data.
+The chapter also discusses selected applications of SCMs by using the ARM forcing data to understand model physical processes and improve physical parameterizations. .

 1.1 The concept of SCM